 This bivy is awesome because it’s spacious, comes with a mosquito net and storm flap, and even has straps for your sleeping pad and mesh pockets inside for your valuables!
 Coming in at 30 ounces, this is ideal for carrying on any adventure.

-Just keep in mind, it may be a little warm for milder climates.
+Just keep in mind, that it may be a little warm for milder climates.

 Best Bivy Sack for Warm Weather Camping